-The GALILEO Programmer/Analyst is responsible to the IT Senior Manager of the GALILEO/GIL Technical Support Group of the Librariesí Systems Department for programming web applications to specification using Perl, CGI scripting and HTML.
-Programming responsibilities also include maintaining and expanding an existing database application that is internally written and maintained.
+The GALILEO Programmer/Analyst reports to the IT Senior Manager of the GALILEO/GIL Technical Support Group of the Librariesí Systems Department and is responsible for programming web applications to specification primarily using Perl, Ruby, CGI scripting and HTML.
+Programming responsibilities also include replacing or modernizing older applications to integrate them with current technologies and infrastructure.

 In addition, this position's most difficult and complex duties are in the area of software system development, coding to exacting specifications as developed by programmers and non-programmer staff.
-This position is required to interface with new databases as well as legacy applications and databases.
-A programmer in this position will typically develop application code with direct supervision or oversight.
+These efforts must interface with new databases as well as legacy applications and databases.
+A programmer in this position will typically develop application code without close supervision or oversight.

 DUTIES AND RESPONSIBILITIES:

-35% * Assists in changing the framework/infrastructure used by the GALILEO system.
+35% * Develops and implements changes to the framework/infrastructure used by the GALILEO system.

 25% * Implements changes to various Ultimate and GALILEO projects.